 There are many riding clubs that organize day trips along the famous Cami de Cavalls trail to get the best views.
 Just another wonderful way to explore the island and see it from a different angle!

 4. Cycle your way to beautiful corners of the island:

 Another great way to get some exercise and discover Menorca is to cycle your way around the island.
 There are many cycling paths that criss-cross the island depending on what you want to see.
 And you’ll meet plenty of other cyclists along the way who will be happy to share their adventures and give you tips on where to go.

 5. Take a boat trip or kayak to a secluded cove:

 Snorkeling, scuba diving, sailing, kayaking, boat trips – you can spend several days exploring wonderful beaches only reachable by boat.
 There are several agencies that offer organized boat trips for the day to these beautiful beaches, passing hidden coves and wonderful swimming spots along the way.
 This is one of the best ways to discover this magical island.

 If you’d rather explore these secluded places while also getting a bit of a workout, you can rent a canoe or a kayak and go on a more energetic adventure.
-The island is particularly well suited for kayaking and canoeing with many sheltered coves and hidden spots where larger boats can’t enter.
+The island is particularly well suited for kayaking with many sheltered coves and hidden spots where larger boats can’t enter.
 Many of the smaller virgin beaches can only be accessed from the sea, so kayaking or canoeing is a great way to discover them – you’ll feel like you’ve landed on a secluded island in the middle of nowhere!
 There are several centers around Menorca that specialize in kayaking and canoeing courses, and they also rent out all the equipment for your sea adventure.